docker/kitematic/docs/nginx-web-server.md

 **What just happened?**

-Kitematic automatically reveals Docker container volumes via directories on your Mac.
+Kitematic can map Docker container volumes to directories on your Mac.
 In this case you changed the container's volume data via the Finder to serve a website we downloaded.